Kibbles/polyblip/README.md

 # polyblip
 Polyblip is a Bottle notification server for Polycom VoIP phones that shows a Windows notification containing the name of the caller.
 It intercepts XML messages from the phone and extracts the caller information.
-It's all rather basic stuff, but it works decently well.
 Some assembly required.

 ## What you need
 - A Polycom phone configured to send XML packets to your server (tested with Polycom vvx 300 phones)